John Leslie Green: First World War

-After the outbreak of the First World War, Green was commissioned into the Royal Army Medical Corps.
+After the outbreak of the First World War in the summer of 1914, Green was commissioned into the Royal Army Medical Corps.
 The early part of his military career was spent attached to the South Staffordshire Regiment as a medical officer before being transferred to the Field Ambulance.
-He was later posted to the Sherwood Foresters with which he went to France as part of the 46th (North Midland) Division, which fought in the Battle of Loos.
-His brother, who served in the South Staffordshire Regiment, was killed in the battle.
+He was promoted to captain in April 1915.
+He was later posted to the Sherwood Foresters with which he went to France as part of the 46th (North Midland) Division, which fought in the Battle of Loos in September-October 1915.
+His brother, Second Lieutenant Edward Alan Green, who was serving in the 1/5th Battalion of the South Staffordshire Regiment, also part of the 46th Division, was killed in the battle.

 On the first day of the Battle of the Somme, the 46th Division was tasked with capturing Gommecourt Wood and then linking up the 56th (London) Division which had been allocated the objective of Gommecourt Park, to the south.
 This was a diversionary attack, designed to draw German forces away from the battlefield further south.
 Beginning its advance at 7:25 am, the Sherwood Foresters had great difficulty moving forward due to heavy machinegun fire coming from Gommecourt Wood.
 Green, at the rear of the battalion, came across Captain Frank Robinson, who had been wounded and become entangled in barbed wire.
-Under heavy machinegun fire, Green extracted Robinson to a nearby shellhole and performed initial treatment on the wounds before carrying him back to British lines.
+Under heavy machine gun fire, Green extracted Robinson to a nearby shellhole and performed initial treatment on the wounds before carrying him back to British lines.
 Robinson was wounded again during this process and Green was killed by gunfire to the head while attending to his latest wound.
 Although Robinson was taken to hospital for treatment, he died of his wounds two days later.
+Captain Robinson, 23, was a company commander with the 1/6th Battalion Sherwood Foresters, and was from Brampton, Chesterfield, Derbyshire.
+His father, Major William Robinson, was a well-known businessman and a previous mayor of Chesterfield.
+Captain Robinson had been in the army for four years and was regarded as both daring and courageous ('Derbyshire Times' July 8th 1916).

 For his actions on 1 July 1916, Green was awarded the Victoria Cross (VC).
-The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
+The VC, instituted in 1856, was the highest award for valour that could be bestowed on a serviceman of the British Empire.
 The citation for his VC reads:

 Green is buried at Foncquevillers Military Cemetery.
 In 1921, Green's father built a memorial to the men of Buckden village who had been killed in the war and the names of his two sons are listed; they are also on the roll of honour in the village church.
 He appears on war memorials in Houghton where there is also a Leslie Green Road.
 Green is also remembered by plaques at Felsted School and the Royal Army Medical Corps College in London.